ucbrise/flor/README.md

 ## 📁 What FlorDB Writes

 Everything is project-local; nothing lands in your home directory.
-Your first run moves you off `main` onto a shadow branch named `flor.branch`, and every auto-commit lands there—run history is versioned alongside the code that produced it (without ever touching the branch you review and merge).
-A teammate runs `git fetch && git checkout flor.branch && python -m flordb unpack` and has everyone's metrics.
+FlorDB auto-commits to your current branch if its name starts with `flor.`.
+Otherwise, it creates and switches to `flor.branch` (or a numbered variant), keeping auto-commits off `main` and your other working branches.
+Run history is versioned alongside the code that produced it.
+A teammate runs `git fetch && git checkout flor.branch && python -m flordb unpack` (substituting your `flor.*` branch name) and has everyone's metrics.

 → [Storage](docs/storage.md): the `.flor/` layout, the shadow branch, and what syncs vs. what's rebuilt on demand.